 Please collect your child promptly at the end of the school day.
-Where late collection is persistent and/or significantly late on even one occasion, the school's late collection policy will be put into place.
+Where late collection is persistent and/or significantly late on even one occasion, the school is obliged to take any uncollected pupil to a place of safety and share concerns as necessary with other agencies.
+School will place the child into the after school club (Koosa) and provide the Parent/Carer with the bill.